Skip to main content

 What Is the Role of Genetic Information?

-The law is exceptionally strict, prohibiting employers from using in any employment decisions, such as hiring or promotions.
+The law is exceptionally strict, prohibiting employers from using genetic information in any employment decisions, such as hiring or promotions.
 Within the wellness context, GINA’s primary function is to severely restrict an employer’s ability to request this information.
 This includes your family medical history, the results of genetic tests, or any request for you to undergo genetic testing.

 Under GINA, an employer can only offer a very small, or “de minimis,” incentive for you to provide this information about your family members.
 This stands in contrast to the potentially larger incentives that have historically been permitted under the ADA for your own health information.